-Output tubes (VI, V2, V3, and V4 - See tube chart on pg.
-I2) generally produce a good strong sound for 6 months to a year when played regularly, then they may become dull sounding, and/or the amplifier may begin to loose some power.
+Output tubes (VI, V2, V3, and V4 - See tube chart on) generally produce a good strong sound for 6 months to a year when played regularly, then they may become dull sounding, and/or the amplifier may begin to loose some power.
 Output tubes may last much longer depending on how hard the amp is played.
 Sometimes they die gently, sometimes abruptly causing a fuse to blow, which in turn protects the amplifier from further damage.
 Output tubes may also become microphonic like preamp tubes.

-It's sometimes possible to see which power tube(s) is damaged.
-If necessary, remove the output tubes to inspect them (Remove power cord, allow tubes to cool, then grab by the plastic base, and gently pulling up in a circular motion).
+It's sometimes possible to see in plain view which power tube(s) is damaged.
+If necessary, remove the output tubes to inspect them (Remove power cord, allow tubes to cool, then grab by the plastic base, and gently pulling up in a shallow circular motion).
 Here are things to look for:

-- Shiny silver area on top of tube turns white. - Burned spot on the large gray structure inside the tube.
+- Shiny silver area on top of tube has turned white. - Burned spot on the large gray structure inside the tube.

-Sometimes a output tube or preamp tube will become "microphonic" when something becomes physically loose inside the tube's glass envelope.
+Sometimes an output tube or preamp tube will become "microphonic" when something becomes physically loose inside the tube's glass envelope.
 In turn, this noise then gets amplified through the speaker.
 The noise can be anything from static, a high-pitched ringing, or intermittent sputtering noises.
 This is usually exacerbated by vibration from the speaker cabinet.
-If you think a tube may be microphonic, try isolating the amplifier from the speaker cabinet.
+If you think a tube may be microphonic, try isolating the amplifier from the speaker cabinet to see if the noise stops.

 Tip: If you think you have a microphonic tube, you can very gently tap on each tube with a pencil's eraser to see if the sound becomes worse or changes.
 All tubes will amplify the sound a little, especially preamp tubes.
-But for example, if you hear an intermittent ringing sound and tap each tube to find V8 is causing the ringing to start and stop, you can be sure it's the problematic tube!
+But for example, if you hear an intermittent ringing sound and tap each tube to find V8 is causing the ringing to start/stop, you can be sure it's the problematic tube!

-In general, preamp (V6, V8), phase inverter (V5), and reverb driver (V7) tubes (see tube chart on pg.
-12) can last many years, and usually become microphonic before wearing out or failing.
+In general preamp and phase inverter tubes, V5, V6, V7, and V8 (see tube chart on), can last many years, and usually become microphonic before wearing out or failing completely.